Joel Rabb: Serving a God Who Dwells with the Suffering

 Lao History and Culture – A brief history of Laos can be found at https://en.wikipedia.org/wiki/Laos

-Methodists in Laos - Even in the face of great challenges, the churches in Laos are growing at a steady rate.
+Methodists in Laos – Even in the face of great challenges, the churches in Laos are growing at a steady rate.
 Led by 69 committed pastors and lay leaders, the mission has a well-organized national council, or governing structure, which effectively coordinates and administers the mission.
-The Laos Mission Initiative hopes to be officially registered with the government and develop in all 17 Laotian provinces by 2020, and establish 100 churches and other faith communities.
+The Laos Mission Initiative hopes to be officially registered with the government and develop in all 17 Laotian provinces by 2020, and establish 100 churches and other faith communities by 2017.
 The mission currently has a significant presence in eight provinces and has 48 churches and 24 faith communities.

 The mission focuses on congregational development, economic development, educational ministries, and leadership development.
 This includes training for church planters and equipping leaders and pastors for effective leadership in spiritual development and church administration, and rural and community leadership.
 Leadership development also includes providing scholarships to young people to acquire secondary, vocational, or college education in various fields of study.
 Bishop Scott J. Jones of the Texas Conference UMC provides episcopal oversight for the mission.